 Stay compliant with commercial regulations

-Having a legal representative in New Zealand means your company is represented by someone who will act in the best interest of your business.
+Having a legal representation in New Zealand means your company is represented by someone who will act in the best interest of your business.
 Consulting an expert on what options you have as your business expands means a better chance of success.
 It also means you will comply with regulations and all the necessary paperwork to register your business.

 Your legal representative can take care of the company formation process and sign documents in the country on your behalf.
 This is greatly beneficial if you’re based abroad saving time and money if legal documents need to be signed.

-What can a legal representative do?
+What can a legal representation in New Zealand do?

 Formalized by a notarized document, a legal representative can: